Teachers as Scholars Summer Seminars (June 17-20, 2013)

 - 6 college credits will be awarded for those that successfully complete both semesters

-To apply, complete the application found here, and a one-page essay by June 14, 2013.
+To apply, complete the application found here, and a one-page essay.
 Applications may be mailed to:

 Center for Public Humanities